IT Support Planning – Digital Promise

 • Data use analysis

-• Prepare your school IT leads – Provide training on all systems and tools which school IT leads will need to use to be self-sufficient, while also adhering to district policies and procedures.
+• Prepare your school IT leads – Provide training on all systems and tools that school IT leads will need to use to be self-sufficient, while also adhering to district policies and procedures.
 This training should include:

 • All aspects of mobile device management, including how to push down apps, extensions, and shortcuts, and deactivating a device that is lost or stolen.